Royal Selangor: World's Largest Pewter Tankard

 The world's largest pewter tankard, recognized by the Guinness Book of Records, was made by Royal Selangor in 1985 to commemorate its centenary.
 Displayed at Royal Selangor headquarters in Setapak, it is 1.987 metres tall, weighs 1,557 kg and has a capacity of 2,796 litres.
 The giant tankard has travelled around the world to places such as Canada, Australia, Singapore and China.

 Products

 The company offers over a thousand tableware and gift items, from tankards and tea sets, to photo frames, desk accessories and wine accessories.
 Distributed worldwide from its base in Kuala Lumpur, the company has more than 40 shops worldwide.
 It exports to more than 20 countries, with retail outlets in London, Toronto, Melbourne, Tokyo, Shanghai, Hong Kong, Sydney and Singapore.

-Royal Selangor is found in stores such as Harrods and John Lewis in United Kingdom, David Jones and Myer in Australia, Wako and Mitsukoshi in Japan.
+Royal Selangor is found in stores such as Harrods and John Lewis in the United Kingdom, David Jones and Myer in Australia, Wako and Mitsukoshi in Japan.
 Represented in five continents with eight offices worldwide, it is also represented by its website.

 In 1989 and 1991, Royal Selangor received the Design Plus award at the Frankfurt International Gift Fair.
 In 1997, Royal Selangor received the Gift of the Year Award in the licensed gifts category, from the Giftware Association of the United Kingdom.